 This mucous plug is one of the ways that artificial hormone progestin (in birth control pills) works, acting as a barrier method.
 It is also why if labour is induced, the cervix must be forced to soften or complications may arise.

 Colour and appearance of the cervix

-The younger you are, the more red your cervix will look, but it’s a different red to the red of inflammation or infection.
-Usually up to about 25-years-old the colour is deeper red.
+The younger you are, the redder your cervix will look.
+This red is a different red to the red of inflammation or infection.
+Usually up to about 25-years-old, the colour is a deeper red.